 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.

-REVISION DETAILS: October 2012: Up-date and revise entire MSDS to include current GHS requirements; change in formulation.
+REVISION DETAILS: September 2012: Up-date and revise entire MSDS to include current GHS requirements; change in formulation.
+January 2015: Change of formulation and up-date of entire SDS.
 DATE OF PRINTING